-Fat laden curries, heavy kormas, and vegetables fried in oil — while Indian cuisine is delicious, you can do with a few changes.
+Fat-laden curries, heavy kormas, and vegetables fried in oil — while Indian cuisine is delicious, you can do with a few changes.
 Adding more vegetables to your diet is a healthy choice.
 But you need to cook them right to reap their maximum nutritional benefits.
 And no, I am not asking you to eat boiled vegetables!
 Steamed vegetables are a healthy option.
-Steaming preserves vitamin C and many B vitamins that are easily damaged when vegetables come in contact with heat and water.
+Steaming preserves vitamin C and many B vitamins that are easily damaged when vegetables come into contact with heat and water.
 Dry cooking methods such as grilling, roasting and stir-frying also retain a greater amount of nutrients than boiling.

 If you like to add a lean meat to your diet every day, choose grilled, roasted or baked chicken over heavier gravies.
-I like to stir-fry chicken with zucchini, broccoli and mushrooms in a little coconut oil for a quick, highly satiating dinner.
+I like to stir-fry chicken with zucchini, broccoli, and mushrooms in a little coconut oil for a quick, highly satiating dinner.

 Drink Enough Water